LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W04-D1-FunctionalTesting.md

 Functional testing is "Black box" (vs "White box" testing)

-- Black box tests use the application's user interfaces and public APIs
+- Black box tests use the application's user interfaces and public APIs.
-- White box tests use internal interfaces - unit tests are an example
+- White box tests use internal interfaces&mdash;unit tests are an example.

 ### Staging for Testing Web Apps

-Multiple sites (can all be on the same server)
+Dev teams often use three web sites (they can all be on the same web server, or not)

 - Development site
 - Staging (testing) site
 - Production site

-In this class you will only need a development and staging site since you won't release your web app to production until the end of the term.
+At this point, you will only need a development and staging site since you won't release your web app to production until the end of the term.

 ## Writing a Test Procedure

-Here is an example taken from Hamilton (2022) :
+Here is an example taken from Hamilton (2022)
+Note that the *Actual Results* and *Pass/Fail* columns will be filled in by a tester.

 ![](FormatForStandardTestCases.png)